tdk111/LensingLectures/README.md

 # LensingLectures
 =================

-These lectures cover, that cover approximately 4 hours of discussion and presentation, cover the basics of weak gravitational lensing measurement.
+These lectures cover approximately 4 hours of discussion and presentation.
+They present the basics of weak gravitational lensing measurement.

-They cover
+They include:

 - Weak lensing derivation from GR
 - Presentation of the lens equation